SteveObert/Katana_MS3/README.md

 Roland/Boss guitar gear uses a non-class compliant USB device for midi control.
 Additionally, there is a checksum included in each sysex message.
 I found this library made for the BOSS MS3: https://github.com/MrHaroldA/MS3.

-I was able to modify one line of code the MS3.h file in order to get it to work with a BOSS Katana amplifier.
+I was able to modify one line of code in the MS3.h file in order to get it to work with a BOSS Katana amplifier.
 I changed the sysex header from 0x3b to 0x33 for Katana
    #ifndef MS3_HEADER
    const byte MS3_HEADER[6] = {0x41, 0x00, 0x00, 0x00, 0x00, 0x33};